 Funded by UKAid through the Department for International Development (DFID), AAWAZ has been conceived initially as a five-year long programme, from 2012 to 2017, with an allocated amount of GBP 34.05 million.

-Development Alternatives Inc. (DAI) is the management organization for implementing the AAWAZ programme, while Pakistan’s prime civil society organizations: Aurat Foundation (AF), South-Asia Partnership Pakistan (SAP-Pk), Strengthening Participatory Organisation (SPO) and Sungi Development Foundation (SF) form the implementation consortium responsible for directly working with communities.
+Development Alternatives Inc. (DAI) is the Management Organization (MO) for implementing the AAWAZ programme, while Pakistan’s prime civil society organizations: Aurat Foundation (AF), South-Asia Partnership Pakistan (SAP-Pk), Strengthening Participatory Organisation (SPO) and Sungi Development Foundation (SF) form the implementation consortium responsible for directly working with communities.
 AAWAZ has an in-built facility for the continuous creation of knowledge around its themes and generation of evidence to inform social action that can influence the policy environment.
 These activities are carried out by the Policy, Analysis, Results and Research (PARR) facility in AAWAZ.
-The PARR facility is housed in Sustainable Development Policy Institute (SDPI).
+The PARR facility is housed in the MO under Strategic Learning Unit (SLU).
 Both consortia aim to actively engage, both strategically and/or financially, with other civil society organisations, rights networks, trade unions, academic institutions, professional associations, counterpart government agencies, media and the private sector to further the AAWAZ cause.